oppia/oppia-web-developer-docs/Seasons-of-Docs-2019.md

 We believe that strong performance in these dimensions is likely to correlate well with the technical writer having an enjoyable, fulfilling and productive experience over the summer, and successfully completing the Season of Docs program.

-For the proposal, we generally look for a clear indication that the technical writer has a good, deep understanding of the project, and has broken it down sufficiently well, in a way that makes it very likely to succeed.
+For the proposal, we generally look for a clear indication that the technical writer has a good, deep understanding of the project.
 Some indicators that could help with this include:
-- A clear analysis of (and good design decisions that build on top of) the original project idea, with a strong focus on creating a simple, intuitive experience for end users.
+- A clear analysis of (and good design decisions that build on top of) the original project idea, with a strong focus on creating clear and understandable documentation for users or developers.
 - A concrete, specific breakdown of the work to be done for each milestone.
-Here's an [example](https://docs.google.com/document/d/1vuwXvHOYXqfM2S2B2KIWhZrAa1PL59wJRUYsqJEd67E/edit) from a previous design doc.
-(Note that, in the implementation plan, the author has carefully considered and listed which tests need to be written alongside the code; this is a positive indicator.)
-- Sufficient concreteness (e.g. references to particular files and methods) to demonstrate that the applicant is familiar with both the scope of the problem and the existing codebase.
+- Sufficient concreteness (e.g. references to particular files and methods that will be relevant for the documentation) to demonstrate that the applicant is familiar with both the scope of the problem and the existing codebase.
-- A description, if applicable, of how the applicant plans to mitigate risks that could potentially derail the project.
 - Clear, unambiguous communication.
 (This is important; your proposal will be read by many mentors!)

 # Project ideas
 ### Beginners’ guide to creating stuff on Oppia